lbelfield/mse-eme/README.md

 - the number/time stuff relates to types of dash manifests, and the way the segments are labelled
 - i would stick with number - it's more human readable

+## Patrick Requirements:
+- Experiment with a "rolling buffer"
+- whereby you only append X seconds in front of the "playhead" as you play through it
+- and then delete content X seconds behind the playhead
+- which is a bit more like how a real ABR player would work
+- you can then integrate fetch so that it downloads the segments on demand as needed

-- One last thing. the test videos are 5 minutes long. maybe you could just start with the first 10s or 1 minute just to reduce the amount of data you need to work with
+- The test videos are 5 minutes long. maybe you could just start with the first 10s or 1 minute just to reduce the amount of data you need to work with

 ## Running: